cosmos/cosmos/WHITEPAPER.md

 classical BFT consensus algorithms like Tendermint [1](http://github.com/tendermint/tendermint).

 The first blockchain in this network will be the Cosmos Hub.
-The Cosomos Hub connects to many other blockchains (or _zones_) via a novel inter-blockchain communication protocol.
+The Cosmos Hub connects to many other blockchains (or _zones_) via a novel inter-blockchain communication protocol.
 The Cosmos Hub tracks numerous token types and keeps record of the total number of tokens in each connected zone.
 Tokens can be